 This law places the responsibility on employers to verify the legal employment status of all persons who come into their employ, maintain appropriate records of proof of work authorization, and report their employment to the appropriate governmental agencies.
 "Employer" is defined as any individual, person, corporation, department, board, bureau, agency, commission, division, office, company firm, partnership, council or committee of the state government, public authority, or political subdivision of the state, or other business entity which employs individuals.
 The Labor Commissioner is authorized to access information maintained by any other state agency for the limited purpose of confirming the validity of a worker's legal status or authorization to work.
 There is a penalty for an employer's failure to maintain certain records.
-The Commissioner is authorized to verify the legal status of an employee and to terminate undocumented employees.
+The Commissioner is authorized to issue notices to employers to produce records or documents to verify the legal status of an employee and to terminate undocumented employees.